capillariesio/capillaries/doc/glossary.md

 RabbitMQ queue containing messages for a [processor](#processor).
 The name of the queue is given by the [handler_executable_type](binconfig.md#handler_executable_type) setting.

-## DOT diagrams

-[Graphviz DOT language](https://graphviz.org/) - markdown-style diagram-drawing language.
-There is a number of free online tools that can visualize DOT language documents.

 ## Toolbelt
 A command-line executable that performs common Capillaries operations by:
 - reading Capillaries [script files](#script)